iVP-GmbH/iVP-gitbook/home/ivp-planning/machines/selecting-and-moving-objects.md

 ## Box Selection

-It is also possible to select multiple objects in the [3D-panel](../user-interface/the-3d-panel.md) by holding down the **Ctrl** button and dragging your mouse over the objects you want to select.
+It is also possible to select multiple objects by holding down the **Ctrl** button and dragging your mouse over the objects you want to select.

 ![](../../../.gitbook/assets/3d-box-selection.png)